xinhuayu/xinhuayu.github.io/_pages/about.md

 ---
 permalink: /
-title: "Data, AI, and Machine Learning"
+title: "Health Data Analytics, AI in Health, and Causal Machine Learning"
 excerpt: "Main page"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-# What's New
+## What's New

-This is a test page for setting up personal pages on github.
+This is a test page for setting up personal pages on github (most other links are not working).

 More to come about my research and my thoughts after I find (or make) a good template.